czeglediptr/100-days-of-code/log.md

 ### Day 72: July 17, 2020

 **Today's Progress**: I finished the last problem set for Week 7 of CS50: Intro to CS course and I am going to start the last week video lecture.

-**Thoughts:** : I finished the last problem set for Week 7 of CS50: Intro to CS course and I am going to start the last week video lecture.
+**Thoughts**: I finished the last problem set for Week 7 of CS50: Intro to CS course and I am going to start the last week video lecture.

 **Link to work:** N/A

 ### Day 73: July 19, 2020

 **Today's Progress**: I watched the last week's video of CS50 and I am ready to take on one of the tracks ahead (or two) !

-**Thoughts:** : I watched the last week's video of CS50 and I am ready to take on one of the tracks ahead (or two) !
+**Thoughts**: I watched the last week's video of CS50 and I am ready to take on one of the tracks ahead (or two) !

 **Link to work:** N/A